balikasg/balikasg.github.io/_posts/2018-05-11-Wasserstein-distances-for-document-retrieval.md

 ---

 In this post I would like to detail the ideas behind our ECIR 2018 paper, titled "Cross-lingual Document Retrieval using Regularized Wasserstein Distance".
-While the paper's title may sound complicated, I believe the central idea is straight-forward.
+In case the paper's title sounds complicated, bear with me as the central idea is straight-forward.
 The paper builds on the seminal work of [M. Kusner et al.](http://proceedings.mlr.press/v37/kusnerb15.pdf) where they propose to combine the expressiveness of word embeddings with the theory of optimal transport.

 <script type="text/x-mathjax-config">
   MathJax.Hub.Config({